-- It is a fascinating story with numerous sub plots.
-Tolkien is no simplistic page turner but once you get into the story the pace and action never wavers.
+- It is a fascinating story with numerous subplots.
+Tolkien is no simplistic page turner but once you get into the story the pace and action never waver.
 You become involved in the quest and fortunes of the various characters.

 - Real character development.
-On the one hand Lord of the Rings is a great adventure story, but the book is much more multi dimensional.
-In particular Tolkien develops many intriguing characters with their own very believable qualities.
+On the one hand, Lord of the Rings is a great adventure story, but the book is much more multi-dimensional.
+In particular, Tolkien develops many intriguing characters with their own very believable qualities.
 The story doesn’t just rely on action but on the moral choices that the characters face and how they respond to different challenges.
 This element of the book is perhaps the most overlooked part of the film which condenses most of the story into action scenes.
-Because each of the characters are very “human” and believable we can identify with their dilemmas and choices.
+Because each of the characters is very “human” and believable we can identify with their dilemmas and choices.
 We feel very much drawn into their stories and adventures.

 - Powerful descriptions of various places.
 It is not easy to write detailed descriptive passages without it becoming a side issue and uninteresting.
 But Tolkien is the master of evoking imagery and places, which become a quintessential part of the story and book.
 His vivid imagination powerful conveys a range of locations from the beautiful and mystical Lothlorien to the horrors and tortures of the wastelands of Mordor.
 The descriptions are so powerful we feel that we are journeying with the characters themselves.
 This is most relevant in the passage through Mordor, it actually becomes one of the harder passage to read because of its nearly unremitting darkness.